Tanjamul-Azad/Complete-Legal-Aid-CLA-/README.md

 ```bash
 npm run dev
 ```
-The application will start at `http://localhost:5173` (or the port shown in your terminal).
+The application will start at `https://localhost:3000/Complete-Legal-Aid/`.

+> **Note:** The `npm run dev` command in the root directory automatically proxies to the `frontend` folder.
+You can also run it directly from `frontend/`.

 ### **6️⃣ Build for Production**
 To create an optimized production build: